plone/training/about/instructions.md

   "keywords": "Sphinx, MyST, markdown"
 ---

-# Instructions for contributors: markdown
+# Instructions for Authors

+We use [MyST, or Markedly Structured Text](https://myst-parser.readthedocs.io/en/latest/) as the syntax for authoring training documentation.

 meta data
 :     ---